aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

     pres.save("AsposeChart_out-2.pptx", slides.export.SaveFormat.PPTX)
 ```

-## **Creating Pie Charts**
+### **Creating Pie Charts**

+Pie charts are best used to show the part-to-whole relationship in data, especially when the data contains categorical labels with numeric values.
+However, if your data contains many parts or labels, you may want to consider using a bar chart instead.

 1. Create an instance of the [Presentation](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/presentation/) class.
-1. Obtain a slide's reference by its index.
+1. Get a slide's reference through its index.
-1. Add a chart with default data along with the desired type (ChartType.Pie).
+1. Add a chart with default data along with the desired type (in this case, `ChartType.Pie`).
 1. Access the chart data IChartDataWorkbook.
 1. Clear the default series and categories.
 1. Add new series and categories.